 For example, two different users might be looking for vastly different things when searching for “watch battery.”
 One may be looking for information regarding how long a battery will last and another may be looking to buy a new one.

 If enterprise search operates at baseline functionality, as described above, both users will be presented with the same content first – that which is ranked as being the most relevant to the query “watch battery” rather than to the context and intent of the individual that enters that query.

 Individual relevance and personalized results is where the value-add potential of search lies, and that only becomes a guarantee when enterprise search is transformed into intelligent search through the application of machine learning.
 Only then will users be able to find exactly what they need to fulfill the intent that they carry.

 However, just as enterprise (or federated) search alone is not enough to achieve outcomes of proficiency and satisfaction, simply applying machine learning in name alone is not enough either.
 It must be done strategically to be effective.

 This is why it is necessary to become very familiar with the process behind how it works in and of itself (as described above).
 Because only then will you be able to understand where and how you need to apply ML in order to take site search to the next level – intelligent search – and truly make it work for you and your business.

 With 60% of shoppers reporting that they are frustrated when site search results aren’t tailored to their past online behavior or search query, it’s clear that this shift needs to happen right now to meet user expectations and make them stay.

-To learn more about the transformative qualities of machine learning, stay tuned for our next post on intelligent search.
+To learn more about the transformative qualities of machine learning, check out our next post on intelligent search.